Ashishv23/TheUpperFloor/README.md

-# flutter_template
+# The Upper Floor

-A new Flutter project.
+Project to provide daily bible reading to users.

 ## Getting Started

-This project is a starting point for a Flutter application that follows the [simple app state management tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).
+This project is a starting point for a Flutter application that follows the+

+- Daily verse of bible reading and summary.

+[simple app state management
+tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).